-Idaho, considered one of the least-populated states in the US, has a reputation for its vast natural beauty, friendly people, and low crime rate.
+Idaho, considered one of the least-populated states in the US, has a reputation for its natural beauty, friendly people, and low crime rate.

 With an exceptional track record of security, some of Idaho’s cities have emerged as the safest cities in the country.